 PLATFORM TECHNOLOGY IDENTIFICATION

-At Radix, we have extensive experience with the two of the most popular immunoassay platforms – ELISA, and Luminex®.
-These tools allow us to evaluate your project and select the ideal system on which to develop your system.
+At Radix, we have extensive experience with the two of the most popular immunoassay platforms – ELISA and Luminex®.
+These tools allow us to evaluate your project and select the ideal system on which to develop your assay.